network-embeddings/hc_embedding/README.md

-# Hyperbolic Coaelesccent Embeddings in Python
+# Hyperbolic Coalescent Embeddings in Python

 A Python implementation of "Machine learning meets complex networks via coalescent embedding in the hyperbolic space".